-- Publicly funded programs shall meet the staff criteria established in section 3301.311 of the Revised Code. - a.
-Beginning in fiscal year 2011, no preschool program and no early childhood education program or early learning program as defined by Ohio Department of Education existing prior to fiscal year 2007, shall receive any funds from the state unless 50% of the staff members employed by the program as teachers have attained a bachelor's degree of a type approved by the Department. - 2 Preschool programs operated by public schools shall have a head teacher for each class/group of children enrolled that meets on of the following: - a. valid prekindergarten associate license issued under section 3301.51 of the Revised Code; or - b. valid kindergarten associate license issued under section 3301.51 of the Revised Code; or - valid kindergarten -primary license issued under sections 3319.22 to 3319.29 of the Revised Code and have completed at least four courses in child development in early childhood education from an accredited college, university, or technical college; or - d. a bachelor's degree in child development or early childhood education earned from an accredited college or university with a minimum of thirty quarter or twenty semester hours in child development/preschool program planning and methods including a supervised practicum with preschool children: or - e. an early childhood license pursuant to rule (C) 3301-24-05 of the Administrative Code. - 3 A preschool program operated by an eligible nontax-supported, nonpublic school, shall have a head teacher who is at least eighteen years of age and have a high school diploma or certification of high school equivalency issued by the state board of education or comparable agency or holds a valid teaching certificate issued in accordance with section 3301.071 of the Revised Code.
+- 1 Publicly funded programs shall meet the staff criteria established in section 3301.311 of the Revised Code. - a.
+Beginning in fiscal year 2011, no preschool program and no early childhood education program or early learning program as defined by Ohio Department of Education existing prior to fiscal year 2007, shall receive any funds from the state unless 50% of the staff members employed by the program as teachers have attained a bachelor's degree of a type approved by the Department. - 2 Preschool programs operated by public schools shall have a head teacher for each class/group of children enrolled that meets on of the following during instructional time: - valid prekindergarten teaching certificate issued under section 3319.22 of the Revised Code; or - b. valid prekindergarten associate license issued under section 3319.22 of the Revised Code; or - c. valid kindergarten -primary certificate issued under sections 3319.22 of the Revised Code and have completed at least four courses in child development or early childhood education from an accredited college, university, or technical college; or - d. a bachelor's degree in child development or early childhood education earned from an accredited college or university with a minimum of thirty quarter or twenty semester hours in child development/preschool program planning and methods including a supervised practicum with preschool children: or - e. an early childhood license pursuant to section 3319.22 of the Revised Code. - f.
+The lead teacher cannot serve as the intervention specialist of record for children with disability. - 3 A preschool program operated by an eligible nontax-supported, nonpublic school, shall have a head teacher who is at least eighteen years of age and have a high school diploma or certification of high school equivalency issued by the state board of education or comparable agency or holds a valid teaching certificate issued in accordance with section 3301.071 of the Revised Code.